Mount Tai: Fauna

 There are over 200 species of animals in addition to 122 species of birds, but precise details are lacking.
 Large-scaled fish Varicorhinus macrolepis is found in running water at 300–800 m.

 Cultural significance

-Mount Tai is of key importance in Chinese religion, being the eastern one of the five Sacred Mountains of China.
-According to historical records, Mount Tai became a sacred place visited by emperors to offer sacrifices and meditate in the Zhou Dynasty before 1000 BC.
+Mount Tai is of key importance in Chinese religion, being the easternmost of the five Sacred Mountains of China.
+According to historical records, Mount Tai became a sacred place visited by emperors to offer sacrifices and meditate in the Zhou dynasty sometime before 1000 BC.
 A total of 72 emperors were recorded as visiting it.
+Legend holds that Emperor Shun began the tradition of imperial visits to Mount Tai.

 Writers also came to acquire inspiration, to compose poems, write essays, paint and take pictures.
 Hence, a great many cultural relics were left on the mountain.

 Deities associated with Mount Tai

 Great Deity of Mount Tai

 The Dongyue Emperor (東嶽大帝 (Dōngyuè Dàdì)) is the supreme god of Mount Tai.
 According to one mythological tradition, he is a descendant of Pangu.
 According to other theologies, he is the eastern one of the Five Manifestations of the Highest Deity (Wufang Shangdi).